petarmimica/pltimggg/README.md

 #### ztitlehjust and ztitlevjust: title horizontal and vertical justification, default: 0.5 both

 By default, the title is centered both horizontally and vertically (ztitlehjust = 0.5 and ztitlevjust = 0.5).
-To justify left (top), set the value to 0, and for the right bottm) justification set it to 1.
+To justify left (bottom), set ztitlehjust the value to 0, and for the right (right and top) justification set it to 1.

 Move the title to the top:

-    pltimggg.plot2D(x, y, img, zlog=TRUE, legend.direction = "vertical", zlab="values", ztitlevjust = 0)
+    pltimggg.plot2D(x, y, img, zlog=TRUE, legend.direction = "vertical", zlab="values", ztitlehjust = 0)

 ![](README_files/figure-markdown_strict/unnamed-chunk-15-1.png)